 IN MEMORIAM

-This old guy came to us when his loving owner of 29 years could no longer care for him.
+This sweet guy came to us when his loving owner of 29 years could no longer care for him.
 We retired him from work but he enjoys being groomed and loved on.
 He’s a sweet and grumpy old dude and a favorite of all who meet him.
-Two Socks was diagnosed with Cushings disease in 2021.
+Two Socks was diagnosed with Cushings Disease in 2021.
 He is on medication that manages his disease and also on a special diet due to his age and lack of teeth.
 Despite his age, he’s the King of the North herd.
 All hail King Socks!
 He was humanely euthanized on November 14th, 2023.